 July 17, 2015

 I can understand why some Midwest trails double back on themselves all the time simply because they are dealing with a lack of available land.
 But one thing Mohican SP does not lack is land, even where the trail is currently laid out.
 Mohican has available land and superb topography to build an exceptional mtb trail.
 IMO, they need to reroute various portions of the trail, opening it up in some places and using the hills more in other places.
-All in all, I feel Mohican is a great workout in a BEAUTIFUL forest, but not a great ride (a good ride for sure).
+All in all, I feel Mohican is a great workout in a BEAUTIFUL forest, but not a great ride.
 In comparison, I feel that Berryman in Missouri is a similarly big demanding ride in the Midwest, but with a much better lay out.
 And the Potawatomi in Michigan is not as demanding and hilly but also has a much better lay out.
 Finally, here is the most helpful map I have found for Mohican on the net.
 The state park map is not very helpful. http://s230.photobucket.com/user/i69whitey/media/mohican.jpg.html